-- 2. START RAMP %/sec establishes the start limiter ramping rate at which the fuel demand increases to assist starting in colder ambient conditions.
-Set at 0.0 to disable the ramp function. - MAX FUEL LIMIT sets the maximum percent fuel demand.
+- 2. START RAMP %/sec establishes the start limiter ramping rate at which the fuel demand increases to assist starting in colder ambient conditions. - 3.
+MAX FUEL LIMIT sets the maximum percent fuel demand.
 Maximum (100%) is based on 200 mA.
 This is an electronic rack stop which is active in all modes of operation.

-Figure 3-7.
+Figure 4-7.
 Start Limit Function